 Ultimately, everything comes down to these three questions.
-If you convince an employer that the answer to these three questions is "YES", then you can get any job that you apply for.
-If the answer to two of them is "YES", you might get the job.
-Most attorneys never get all three answers as "YES", and that is why it is so difficult to get jobs in competitive law firms.
-In fact, these three questions are really all that a law firm is asking when it reviews your resume and talks to you.
+If you convince an employer that the answer to these three questions is "YES," you can get any job you apply for.
+If the answer to two of them is "YES," you might get the job.
+Most attorneys never get all three answers as "YES," which is why it is so difficult to get jobs in competitive law firms.
+These three questions are all that a law firm is asking when it reviews your resume and talks to you.

 It AMAZES ME that so few attorneys understand the importance of these three questions.
-Very few attorneys understand just how important these three questions are, and they continually blow their job searches all the time because they do not understand them.
+Very few attorneys understand just how important these three questions are, and they continually blow their job search time because they do not understand them.
 If you are an unemployed attorney, you are unemployed because these questions are being answered improperly.

 Regardless of your background, understanding how to frame yourself in response to these three questions is the key to succeeding in any job search.
 It is the key to longevity in the legal profession and getting started in the first place.

-One of the most frustrating things for me in working with candidates is when I speak with people who have the skills to do a certain job, but I know will never be able to do the job.
+One of the most frustrating things for me in working with candidates is speaking with people who have the skills to do a certain job, but I know they will never be able to do it.

 Many people can do the work the job requires, but very few people can truly do the job.
-People come to me all the time stating they have the experience or skills to do a certain type of job.
-This does not mean that they can do the job.
+People always come to me stating they have the experience or skills to do a certain job, and this does not mean they can do it.

-A few weeks ago, I was speaking with a very strong patent attorney who was unemployed.
+A few weeks ago, I spoke with a firm patent attorney who was unemployed.
 She was African-American from a poor, urban background, had an electrical engineering degree from a top engineering school, and had gone to an Ivy League law school.
-She was very monotone on the phone with me, not connecting in the conversation and not easy to speak with.
+She was very monotone on the phone with me, disconnected from the conversation, and not easy to speak with.

 "Listen," I told her.
 "I'm sensing some hostility from you, and I am not sure why.
-I need to be able to represent that you are going to be able to go into a law firm and fit in and get along with people.
-I cannot do that if I cannot relate to you."
+I need to represent that you will be able to go into a law firm, fit in, and get along with people, and I cannot do that if I cannot relate to you."

 "I have the education and skills to do the work," she said.
 "That is all that matters.
-Your job is to speak with me and then forward my resume to the employer.
-That is it."
+Your job is to speak with me and then forward my resume to the employer, and that is it."

-This attitude is a real career stopper and something I am seeing more and more of: People expect because they have the skills and qualifications to do a job they will be hired.
-I have some news: THIS DOES NOT MATTER.
+This attitude is a real career stopper and something I see more and more people expect because they have the skills and qualifications to do a job they will be hired for.
+I have news: THIS DOES NOT MATTER.
 THIS IS OFTEN THE LEAST IMPORTANT THING.
-People hire people (1) they like, (2) can get along with, (3) bring positive energy to the office and more.
-They do not care what race you are.
-They care about how YOU MAKE THEM FEEL and whether they are comfortable around you.
-This is an incredibly important point and something I have seen stop numerous careers in their tracks again and again and again.
+People hire people (1) they like, (2) can get along with, (3) bring positive energy to the office, and more.
+They do not care what race you are; they care about how YOU MAKE THEM FEEL and whether they are comfortable around you.

 - See You Need Relationships Before Transactions for more information.

-I did not work with her because I knew that wherever this woman went, she would have a very difficult time getting a position.
+I did not work with her because I knew she would have a tough time getting a position wherever a woman went.
 It is not just about the skills.
 It is about much, much more.
-Being able to do the job means getting along with co-workers, connecting with people, being pleasant in the office and more.
+Being able to do the job means getting along with co-workers, connecting with people, being pleasant in the office, and more.
 It is not just about skills and experience.

-I looked up the woman after our call and saw that she had sued her former law firm for racial discrimination (and lost) and filed several other questionable lawsuits, including one against a hair salon for racial discrimination because they served a white customer before her.
+I looked up at the woman after our call.
+I saw that she had sued her former law firm for racial discrimination (and lost) and filed several other questionable lawsuits, including one against a hair salon for racial discrimination because they served a white customer before her.
 The woman was angry and would most likely cause trouble.
-As much as I wanted to help her, I knew that she could not do the job.
+As much as I wanted to help her, I knew she could not do the job.

 A topic that has fascinated me for some time is discrimination in the legal profession.
-People that may not necessarily fit in all environments, whether it is because of their race, sexual orientation, or religion, often have a difficult time getting hired by large law firms.
-This is not always the case, but it often is, and I have often wondered why.
+People who may not necessarily fit in all environments, whether because of their race, sexual orientation, or religion, often have difficulty getting hired by large law firms.
+This is not always the case, but it usually is, and I have often wondered why.

-I have always wondered: "Is it really discrimination?
+I have always wondered: "Is it discrimination?
 Or is it something else?"
-Here are some things I have OBSERVED:
+Here are some things I have observed:

-- If someone is an upper-middle class African-American who fits in well and makes friends wherever they go, then they actually have an EASIER time getting hired than a non-minority with similar qualifications.
-If they are from a lower-middle class background and are unable to connect with others, then they have an IMPOSSIBLE time getting hired.
+- Suppose someone is an upper-middle-class African-American who fits in well and makes friends wherever they go.
+In that case, they have an EASIER time getting hired than a non-minority with similar qualifications.
+If they are from a lower-middle class background and cannot connect with others, they have an IMPOSSIBLE time getting hired.

-- If someone is an upper-middle class ultra Orthodox Jew (with a beard and in traditional all black wardrobe with a top hat and so forth) who has a good personality and is easy to get along with, they will generally face some discrimination among various firms but may have an EASIER time getting a position with a firm that has several Jews in it.
+- Suppose someone is an upper-middle class ultra-Orthodox Jew (with a beard and in a traditional all-black wardrobe with a top hat and so forth) who has a good personality and is easy to get along with.
+In that case, they will generally face some discrimination among various firms but may have an EASIER time getting a position with a firm that has several Jews in it.
 (They are, however, likely to face more discrimination than an African-American who is easy to get along with in most firms.)
 If the Orthodox Jew is very separatist and does not associate or want anything to do with non-Orthodox Jews, they have an impossible time getting hired.

-- If someone is gay, is easy to get along with and does not make an issue of it, they generally have no specific issues with getting hired.
-If someone is flamboyantly gay and makes an issue of their gayness everywhere they go (and stands out with extreme dress and grooming habits), they will have an extremely difficult time getting hired.
+- Suppose someone is gay, is easy to get along with, and does not make an issue; they generally have no specific problems with getting hired.
+If someone is flamboyantly gay and makes an issue of their gayness everywhere they go (and stands out with their extreme dress and grooming habits), they will have a challenging time getting hired.

-When I have thought about it this way, the answer to the question "is there discrimination inside law firms?" becomes far less clear.
+When I have thought about it this way, the answer to the question "Is there discrimination inside law firms?" becomes far less clear.
 Law firms are groups of people coming together for a common purpose.
 As a group of people, they want to surround themselves with people they like and who like them.
-They do not want any trouble.
+All they want is:

-- People with whom they are going to be able to work with but who also can potentially be their friends, acquaintances and others.
+- People with whom they will be able to work but who can potentially be their friends, acquaintances, and others.